tlswg/tls13-spec/draft-ietf-tls-tls13.md

 parties immediately close the connection.

-Whenever an implementation encounters a fatal error condition, it SHOULD send an appropriate fatal alert and MUST close the connection without sending or receiving any additional data.
+Whenever an implementation encounters a fatal error condition, it SHOULD send an appropriate alert and MUST close the connection without sending or receiving any additional data.
 In the rest of this specification, the phrase "{terminate the connection, abort the handshake}" is used without a specific alert means that the